 Hardwood has become one of the world’s most popular indoor flooring materials because of its ease of installation and care, strength, durability, anti-allergen properties, and chic good looks.
 Hardwood flooring is also available in a wide range of stylish colors.
 While homeowners appreciate choice, so many options can be confusing.
-Consider the advantages and disadvantages of dark and light colored hardwood floors, in your attempt to find the right hardwood floor coloring for your home.
+Consider the advantages and disadvantages of dark hardwood vs. light hardwood floors, in your attempt to find the right hardwood floor coloring for your home.

 Dark Hardwood Floors

 Ebony, mahogany, cherry, and other dark hardwoods can make a striking impact in any interior.
 Dark-colored hardwood floors are the perfect foil for light-colored furnishings and rugs.
 While dark hardwood flooring can be beneficial in many ways, you should also be aware of its drawbacks.

 Mazama Hardwood – Exotic Brushed Mulberrywood Strand Wood Collection / SKU: 10101794